Slight adjustments to the structure of your story can guarantee a larger audience.

 When an Author begins to make choices within Dramatica, choices like the Main Character Resolve, the Main Character's Approach, or the Story Outcome, the engine within Dramatica begins to twist and turn the above into a justified version of the model.
 Like a Rubik's cube with rubber bands wrapped around it, the dynamic choices increase tension as they build up the dramatic potential leading up to the beginning of a story.
 Once set, the initial Story Driver comes along and begins to release that tension, unraveling the narrative until it can return to the model at rest once again.

-The Story Limit, it turns out, determines whether or not the children beneath each quad are carried over with the parent as it moves into position.
+The Story Continuum, it turns out, determines whether or not the children beneath each quad are carried over with the parent as it moves into position.
 The result of this is that the Author can actually determine exactly what element should be discussed in every single scene and in what order.

 That is an incredible and highly informative tool for any writer--